debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 Conviently one of the mavlink commands also can trigger a soft reboot where the device reboots silently.
 So we can modify the config, reboot the device, and when we trigger and update, it'll reach back to our server.

 > At the time of writing this, we just realized they misspelled "protocol" in the config.
 It must default to use the port when they normally update.
-We could still overwrite it, but it isn't necessary as we still are getting http requests.
+We could still overwrite it, but it isn't necessary as we still were getting http requests.

-In the next section we'll go over how we were able to exploit the device once it reached back to our server once we had changed the config.
+In the next section we'll go over how we were able to exploit the device with it's modified config

 # Exploitation

 Ultimately we wanted a shell on the device.
 This way we could get a shell, steal the saved server token, install something malicious in the firmware, and then place the token back on the device without there being a trace of what happened.
-This way we could access the device at any time with a reverse shell and be able to use the ebo server, etc. and the owner would have no clue.
+This way we could access the device at any time with a reverse shell and be able to use the ebo server, etc. remotely.

 We'll go over the path of an upgrade to help better understand how we were able to exploit this vulnerability.
 First, when we triggered an upgrade using the mavlink branch value ```0xcd```, we hit this section of the code where it enters `handleUartUpgradeRequest`.